-This easy Pumpkin Eggnog is an autumn take on the classic winter cocktail, and is ready start-to-finish in about 10 minutes.
+This easy pumpkin eggnog is an autumn take on the classic winter cocktail, and is ready start-to-finish in about 10 minutes.

-When he sees the cartons of eggnog start to magically appear in the dairy aisle in late fall, his eyes light up, and I know the eggnog guzzling is about to begin.
+When he sees the cartons start to appear in the dairy aisle in late fall, his eyes light up, and I know the eggnog guzzling is about to begin.

 Making Pumpkin Eggnog

 All you need is eggnog, pumpkin purée, bourbon and a little bit of nutmeg or pumpkin pie spice.

 Use an electric hand mixer or a stand mixer with the whisk attachment to whisk the ingredients together until it’s foamy.

 Try swapping homemade pumpkin purée for canned!
 Make this Instant Pot Pumpkin Purée or use your oven for Roasted Pumpkin Purée!

 Next, pour the mixture into glasses and sip away on this tasty fall cocktail!